textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Get all sub-accounts with their REST API tokens associated with a specified app name

-Get all sub-accounts with their REST API tokens associated with specified app name.
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Sub-Accounts/getSubaccountsWithTokens\" target=\"_blank\">Try in sandbox</a><br>Get all sub-accounts with their REST API tokens associated with specified app name.
 When more than one token related to app name, last key will be returned.

 ### Example
 ```python